plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/cluster-deprovisioning.md

 ## Deprovisioning a Kubernetes Cluster

-To delete a Kubernetes cluster, navigate to the "CLUSTERS" option in the left menu bar (1).
-Then, you can initiate the deletion of the Kubernetes cluster by clicking the three dots (2) (3).
+To delete a Kubernetes cluster, navigate to the "Clusters" option in the left menu bar (1).
+Then you can initiate the deletion of the Kubernetes cluster by clicking on the three dots (2) (3).

 ![11](/images/content/02-pske/10-clusterinteraction/cluster-deprovisioning/11.png)

-Confirm the deletion of the Kubernetes cluster by its name (1), and then select "Delete" (2).
+Confirm the deletion of the Kubernetes cluster by typing its name (1) and then selecting "Delete" (2).

 ![12](/images/content/02-pske/10-clusterinteraction/cluster-deprovisioning/12.png)

 The Kubernetes cluster will now be deleted.
 You can check the deletion status (1) to get more information (2).
-All resources will be removed, including the Controlplane Nodes, Worker Nodes, PersistentVolumes, Load balancers, and Floating IPs.
+All resources are removed, including control plane nodes, worker nodes, persistent volumes, load balancers, and floating IPs.

 ![13](/images/content/02-pske/10-clusterinteraction/cluster-deprovisioning/13.png)

 ## Deprovisioning HybridConnector and Deleting the Kubernetes Cluster**

-Before the cluster can be deleted using "Delete Cluster" (2), you need to open a ticket with the following information:
+Before a cluster can be deleted as described above, an existing HybridConnector must be deprovisioned.
+To do this, you must open a support ticket in your CloudHub with the following information:

 - Contract number for pluscloud open
 - Name of the Kubernetes cluster